gabrielajamhour/Supermarket-Pricing-Dashboard/README.md

 * Eggs were segmented by size (M vs L)
 * Closest equivalents were selected when standard formats were unavailable

----

 ### 📌 Handling Missing Products

-Unavailable products were:

-* **Excluded from the dataset**
-* Not represented as empty (NaN) rows
+Unavailable products were excluded from the dataset instead of being represented as empty (NaN) rows.
 This ensures accurate aggregation and avoids distortions.

----

 ### 📌 Consumer-Relevant Metrics